masab321/mcp_genetic_algorithm/README.md

 - e.g. (Build and Run) <b>g++ gae.cpp -o gae && ./gae brock400_1.clq</b>
 </pre><br>

-**Table:** This table lists the best-known maximum clique size and the maximum cliques found by the Genetic Algorithm for DIMACS benchmark instances.
-For each instance, the maximum allotted run time is 1 hour.
+**Table:** This table lists the number of vertices, number of edges, best-known clique size, and maximum clique for some DIMACS benchmark datasets of the Maximum Clique Problem (MCP) found by the Genetic Algorithm.
+The maximum allotted runtime for each instance is 1 hour.
 | Filename               | Number of vertices | Number of edges | Best Known | Found           | Found at Gen.       |
 |------------------------|--------------------|-----------------|------------|-----------------|---------------------|
 | brock200_1.clq         | 200                | 14834           | 21         | 21              | 4                   |